 Sept.
 13 has been a huge date on the international stage as Canada, and the Soviet Union battled each other numerous times.
-Some of the biggest names in National Hockey League history had the honor of playing for their country on this date.
+Some of the biggest names in NHL history had the honor of playing for their country on this date.
 Also, an impressive Hall of Fame class inducted and a superstar blueliner is traded across the continent.
 So, let’s begin our daily trip back in time to revisit all the great memories.

 Canada/USSR Rivalry Renewed